RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

   * In a new browser tab or window open URL `https://access.crsp.uci.edu/quota <https://access.crsp.uci.edu/quota[https://access.crsp.uci.edu/quota>`_
   * You will be asked to authenticate yourself (DUO).
-  * Once successful you  will see a simple text page with quotas for HOME and LAB areas.
+  * Once successful you  will see a simple text page with quotas for HOME and Lab areas.
   * When done, close the browser tab/window, there is no logout from this page.

 **When logged on HPC3:**